aiven/devportal/docs/products/postgresql/howto/pgaudit-logging.rst

 Since your logs are already available in Aiven for OpenSearch, you can use :doc:`OpenSearch Dashboards </docs/products/opensearch/dashboards>` to visualize them.
 Check out how to access OpenSearch Dashboards in :ref:`Access OpenSearch Dashboards <access-os-dashboards>`.
 For instructions on how to start using OpenSearch Dashboards, see :doc:`Getting started </docs/products/opensearch/dashboards/getting-started>`.

-To preview your audit logs in OpenSearch Dashboards, use the filtering tool by selecting ``AIVEN_AUDIT_FROM``, setting its value to `pg`, and applying the filter.
+To preview your audit logs in OpenSearch Dashboards, use the filtering tool: select ``AIVEN_AUDIT_FROM``, set its value to `pg`, and apply the filter.

 .. image:: /images/products/postgresql/pgaudit-logs-in-os-dashboards.png
    :alt: Audit logging logs in OpenSearch Dashboards